 (a) Issuance of a renewal or new ACDP for the same activity or operation;

-(b) Written request of the permittee, if the Department determines that a permit is no longer required;
+(b) Written request of the permittee, if DEQ determines that a permit is no longer required;

 (c) Failure to submit a timely application for permit renewal.
 Termination is effective on the permit expiration date; or

-(d) Failure to pay annual fees within 90 days of invoice by the Department, unless prior arrangements for payment have been approved in writing by the Department.
+(d) Failure to pay annual fees within 90 days of invoice by DEQ, unless prior arrangements for payment have been approved in writing by DEQ.

+(e) Failure to commence construction within the second extension period under a permit issued in accordance with OAR 340-224-0010 through 340-224-0199.

 (3) Reinstatement of Terminated Permit: A permit automatically terminated under 340-216-0082(2)(b)-(2)(d) may only be reinstated by the permittee by applying for a new permit, including the applicable new source permit application fees as set forth in this Division.